-Anyone considering a visit to Cleveland and/or Cuyahoga County should note:
+Anyone considering a visit to Cleveland should note:

 Destination Cleveland is committed to working with our partners to help provide a safe environment for visitors to the region.
 We are confident that area businesses that are open are deploying the appropriate sanitation protocol and procedures to help limit the spread of communicable illnesses.
 We encourage everyone to follow the health and safety precautions issued by the CDC to limit the spread of communicable illnesses and to make informed decisions as they go about their daily routine.

-We have launched a CLEAN COMMITTED program provide peace of mind to residents and visitors as they explore.
-We have partnered with Cuyahoga County, the City of Cleveland and the region’s healthcare experts at the Cuyahoga County Board of Health, Cleveland Clinic, The MetroHealth System and University Hospitals to ask tourism and hospitality business owners to be CLEAN COMMITTED by adopting a standard set of cleanliness practices.
+We launched a CLEAN COMMITTED program to provide peace of mind to residents and visitors as they explore, in partnership with Cuyahoga County, the City of Cleveland, the Cuyahoga County Board of Health, Cleveland Clinic, The MetroHealth System and University Hospitals.
+Nearly 1,000 tourism and hospitality business owners have adopted a standard set of cleanliness practices.
 View a list of CLEAN COMMITTED businesses here.

 Please refer to our event calendar for status of ongoing and special events, which we are updating frequently.
 Please note that this list is not comprehensive of all events taking place in the Cleveland area.
 We also encourage visitors to consult the event or its organizer’s website/social accounts for the most up-to-date information and additional details.

 Cleveland Hopkins International Airport (CLE) remains open and continues to receive arriving and departing passengers.
 The individual airlines continue to assess their operations, both domestically and internationally.
 The Airport has instituted measures to protect staff and travelers during this time, including increased cleaning and social distancing efforts.
-Additionally, as of July 8 at 6 p.m., facial coverings are required in public places, which includes the airport.
+Additionally, per the City of Cleveland’s mask mandate as well as federal guidelines, facial coverings are required while inside the airport or while on an airplane.

-Greater Cleveland RTA (RTA) bus and rail lines are currently operating for essential travel but with reduced service.
-Park-N-Ride and Downtown Trolley bus service are scheduled to resume in August.
+Greater Cleveland RTA (RTA) bus and rail lines are currently operating but with reduced service.
 Please visit RideRTA.com for up-to-date information.

-RTA has an enhanced cleaning protocol for all its buses, trains, paratransit and non-revenue vehicles that began on March 5.
-As of April 2, RTA is taking additional measures to protect customers and employees by adding ultra violet technology (UV-C) to its arsenal of disinfectant procedures.
+RTA has an enhanced cleaning protocol for all its buses, trains, paratransit and non-revenue vehicles, including ultra violet technology (UV-C).